 - ¼ cup chopped pecans

-- Place cinnamon roll icing in plastic bag and knead until warmed and pliable.
-Cut corner off and drizzle over cinnamon rolls.
+- Place the cinnamon roll icing in a plastic bag and knead until warm and pliable.
+Cut the corner off and drizzle over cinnamon rolls.
 Enjoy!1 can Pillsbury cinnamon rolls with icing in the flavor of your choice

-The original recipe that inspired this one can be found here.
+The original recipe for that inspired this one can be found here.

 If everyone is thinking alike then someone isn’t thinking.